 Prairie Dog State Park – The park occupies 1,150 acres on the shores of Keith Sebelius Reservoir.
 Prairie Dog State Park is home to a thriving prairie dog colony and is the site of the last remaining adobe house in Kansas.
 The renovated adobe house was built on the site in the early 1890s.
 Sebelius Reservoir is well known for its excellent fishing for black bass, walleye, wiper, crappie, catfish, and saugeye.
 Prairie Dog State Park is located near Norton, Kansas.

-Prairie Spirit Rail Trail – This linear park is located along a former rail bed of the old Leavenworth, Lawrence and Fort Gibson Railroad.
+Prairie Spirit Rail Trail – This linear park is located along a former rail bed of the old Leavenworth, Lawrence, and Fort Gibson Railroad.
 Running between Iola and Ottawa, a distance of 51 miles, the trails pass through 10 charming rural communities.
-This greenway and travel corridor is open to pedestrians and bicyclists who will enjoy diverse ecosystems including tallgrass prairie, riparian areas, agricultural lands, and communities.
+This greenway and travel corridor is open to pedestrians and bicyclists who will enjoy diverse ecosystems, including tallgrass prairie, riparian areas, agricultural lands, and communities.

-Webster State Park – Park offers boaters ample launching facilities on a usually uncluttered lake at conservation level.
+Webster State Park – Park offers boaters ample launching facilities on a usually uncluttered lake at the conservation level.
 Webster State Park is located in Stockton, Kansas.

-Compiled by Kathy Weiser-Alexander, updated May 2020.
+Compiled by Kathy Alexander/Legends of Kansas, updated October 2022.